RedisLabs/redislabs-docs/content/modules/redisearch/release-notes/redisearch-2.0-release-notes.md

 ---
 ## RediSearch 2.0 (September, 2020)

 RediSearch 2.0 is a public preview release meeting GA standards.
 This release includes several improvements in performance and usability over RediSearch 1.0.
-These changes necessitate a few backward-breaking changes to the API.
+These improvements necessitate a few backward-breaking changes to the API.

 ### Highlights